 The tasks can be structured in nine consecutive steps, which are explained in the following subchapters.
-All steps must be carried out according to the current applicable legislation and should be recorded, which results in two summary documents: firstly, certificate of conformity (CoC) and secondly, the in-house documentation of all confidential documents.
+All steps must be carried out according to the current applicable legislation and should be recorded, which results in two summary documents: firstly, DoC/evidence of suitability and secondly, the in-house documentation of all confidential documents.